 How do I find permalinks?

 Most research databases include a permalink in the article record.
 The terms used and the location of these links in the record vary from one database to another.
-Click on the tabs above (Ebsco, Wilson, ProQuest, etc) for instructions on locating the permalinks for the various library electronic resources.
+Click on the tabs (Ebsco, ProQuest, etc) for instructions on locating the permalinks for library's electronic resources.

 Why can't I just copy the URL in my browser's address bar?